mikrono/tModLoaderWiki_kr_ko/tModLoader-guide-for-contributors.md

 **NOTE: The decompilation doesn't work on Mac or Linux.
 You need Windows.**

+* When you're done, PR to 1.4, and *not* `master`

 tModLoader uses its own code patcher.
 If you want to contribute to tModLoader, you will have to use this tool.
 We need to use a patches system, because we are not allowed to upload vanilla source code publicly.
 It also allows for relatively easy code maintenance.
 [Here's what the tool looks like](https://i.imgur.com/u9Yy1rl.png)

 ### Getting the tModLoader code for the first time
 ___
 1. Install Terraria and tModLoader via Steam.
-Note setup does not currently work for GoG
+Note: setup does not currently work for GoG
-2. Clone this repository
+2. Fork this repository, then clone your fork onto your PC
 3. Open setup.bat in the root folder
 4. Click on 'Setup' (top left button)
     * If asked, select your vanilla Terraria.exe (must be vanilla) from steam.
 I recommend making a copy of both Terraria.exe and TerrariaServer.exe and renaming them Terraria_1.4.0.5.exe and TerrariaServer_1.4.0.5.exe, so that when steam updates, you can still keep working on tModLoader